sergiotasconmorales/imp_vqa/README.md

 # Logical Implications for Visual Question Answering Consistency

 This is the official repository of the paper "Logical Implications for Visual Question Answering Consistency," (CVPR 2023).
+We also have a [Project Website](https://sergiotasconmorales.github.io/conferences/cvpr2023.html).

 **Are you attending CVPR 2023 in Vancouver?
 Let's connect!
 This is my [LinkedIn](https://www.linkedin.com/in/sergio-tascon/) or drop me an email at sergio.tasconmorales@unibe.ch.**